efDidymos/NodeLoggerCpp/README.md

 # NodeLoggerCpp
-Application for transferring information from a logs to server.
-The logs are watched for any changes.
+The command line applications that monitor log files for changes.
+If the client part detects any changes in monitored files information is sent off via internet connection to the server part that writes data to DB server.

-Used technologies: C++ STL QT 5.5
+Used technologies: C++ STL QT 5.5 SQL

 ---

+#Usage
+  To start server

+    ./Server/dist/Debug/<Your_Used_Compiler>/Server <config_file>

+  or client

+    ./Client/dist/Debug/<Your_Used_Compiler>/Client <config_file>

+##Legend
+  \<Your_Used_Compiler>  - CLang, GNU-Linux, ...

+  \<config_file> - located in ./Server/config.json or ./Client/config.json

 #Instructions for Ubuntu 14.04 LTS